ankur26/realworld-sanic/README.md

 # How it works

-> Describe the general architecture of your app here
+> Describe the general architecture of your app here ( Work in progress )

 # Getting started